wevote/WebApp/docs/installing/CLONING_CODE.md

 1. Create a fork of wevote/WebApp.git.
 You can do this from https://github.com/wevote/WebApp with the "Fork" button
 (upper right of screen)

-1. Change into the `/Users/<YOUR NAME HERE>/MyProjects/` folder and clone your fork:
+1. Using your terminal program, change into the local folder on your computer where you want the WebApp code (replacing "<YOUR NAME HERE>" with your login name, and <YOUR GITHUB USERNAME HERE> with your github username) and clone your fork:

+     `cd /Users/<YOUR NAME HERE>/MyProjects/`

-`git clone https://github.com/<YOUR USERNAME HERE>/WebApp.git`
+     `git clone https://github.com/<YOUR GITHUB USERNAME HERE>/WebApp.git`

 1. Change into your local WebApp repository folder, and set up a remote for upstream:

+     `cd /Users/<YOUR NAME HERE>/MyProjects/WebApp`

      `$ git remote add upstream git@github.com:wevote/WebApp.git`

 1. Create SSH keys